 I’m Richard Lloyd Jones, and this is Thinking with Somebody Else’s Head.

-Evil in the Modern World, today on Thinking with Somebody Else’s Head.
+Healthy Communities and Society’s Immune System, today on Thinking with Somebody Else’s Head.